jagenjo/htmlcubemap/README.md

 # htmlcubemap
-A simple class to embed a panoramic view in a website from six pictures
+A simple class to embed a panoramic view in a website from six pictures.
+It uses CSS with transforms.

 [Demo here](https://tamats.com/projects/htmlcubemap/demo/)